 MMS forays are guided events for the benefit of our members, the members of the North American Mycological Association (NAMA), and NAMA-affiliated mushroom clubs.
-All May (morel) forays are member only.
+All May (morel) forays are members only.
 Guests are welcome at summer and fall forays, but must sign a MMS Liability Waiver and pay a $10 fee to attend a foray.
-Members and guests should use the MMS Voucher Collection Slips to assist us in correctly identifying any mushrooms collected on the forays.
-Foray schedules are not published online, but members will receive foray schedules through the MMS Newsletter and MMS email.
+If you wish to attend a scheduled foray as a guest, contact Richard Pizarro, email@example.com for more details.
+Members receive foray details through the MMS Newsletter and MMS email.
+Members and guests are encouraged to use the MMS Voucher Collection Slips to assist us in correctly identifying any mushrooms collected on the forays.

 January 8: MMS Meeting @ 7pm – 110 Green Hall, U of M St. Paul

 MMS Scientific/Faculty advisor and Curator of Fungi at the Bell Mu- seum, Dr. Peter Kennedy, will give a presentation on fungal diversity and the function of fungi in our environment.

 January 31: MMS Graduate Student Scholarship Application Deadline

 The Minnesota Mycological Society is continuing our scholarship for a University of Minnesota student currently enrolled in graduate level studies with an emphasis on mycology.
 The amount of the scholarship is $500.00.
 Please fill out the scholarship application, and provide all requested information including two references.
 The deadline for the application is January 31, 2018.
 One or more scholarships will be awarded by May 2018.